ahgroup/DSAIRM/README.md

 install_github('ahgroup/DSAIRM', build_vignettes = TRUE)
 ```

-The extra `build_vignettes` ensures you get vignette for the package installed/created.
+The extra `build_vignettes` ensures you get the vignette (tutorial) for the package installed/created.

 ## Basic Use
 After install (which you need to do only once), load the package by runing `library('DSAIRM')`.
 You should receive a short greeting.
 Now you can open the DSAIRM main menu by running `dsairmmenu()`.
 From the main menu, choose the different apps corresponding to different within-host modeling topics and scenarios.
 Each app contains a description of the model and scenario that is implemented.
 Each app also contains a list of recommeded tasks to work through in order to learn about a specific topic.
 Once done exploring the apps, close the main menu to exit back to the R console.